 Cobot IP Fight: What the Universal Robots Ruling Means for U.S. Manufacturers

-A German court has barred Elite Robots from distributing software alleged to copy Universal Robots' PolyScope 5—and Teradyne says it will pursue distributors and partners globally.
+A German court has barred Elite Robots from distributing software alleged to copy Universal Robots' PolyScope 5—and Teradyne says it will pursue distributors and partners within Germany.

 A German court today has issued a temportary court order against Elite Robots Deutschland GmbH (Elite Robots Germany), barring the China-based cobot maker's German subsidiary from offering or distributing software which is alleged to infringe on Universal Robots' propietary software, and any products containing that software, in Germany.
 The ruling took effect immediately.